Kotrotsos/pillars-grid/README.md

 Breakpoints uses natural divisions as well.
 The current big issue with this is that it is hard to divide something cleanly in thirds for instance (1/3 or 33.33333%) There will alway's be a remainder.

-For a customized column layout.
+However- for a customized column layout.
 You can also use the more commonplace one-of-three type of notation.

         <div class="row">
             <div class="col one-of-three">